cambridge-collection/dl-loading-ui/README.md

 then run the docker commands as you would the local version.
 Add the -d flag to the up command for Detached mode: Run containers in the background.

+Note that you will need to copy your key to the servers manually to deploy remotely using the command: e.g. for dev: `ssh-copy-id -i ~/.ssh/mykey digilib@ec2-52-31-243-155.eu-west-1.compute.amazonaws.com` passwords for the digilib account can be found on keepass.